delawaremathguy/ShoppingList14/README.md

 The SwiftUI view management system is designed to destroy views when no longer needed and recreate them as needed -- view creation is very cheap and efficient.
 However, if a view has an object reference ... well ... that view can't be destroyed so easily, and so SwiftUI hangs on to it and *you* take on the responsibility to keep the view updated.
 Often, you do that using @ObservedObject, but then you cannot very easily delete the object while this view is alive.
 And if you don't use @ObservedObject, that view will not be updated for you by SwiftUI should its parent ever get redrawn.

-Finally, the architecture of ShoppingList14 is now, at the main level, more the expected architecture of a @FetchRequest-driven SwiftUI interface, while addressing the subtlety above involving views and object reference.
+Finally, the architecture of ShoppingList14 is now, at the main level, more the expected architecture of a @FetchRequest-driven SwiftUI interface, while addressing the subtlety above involving views and object references.
 Please be sure to work your way through the code, where you will find several, extended comments that discuss these accommodations.

 ## Future Work

 Some things I may continue to work on in the future include adding CloudKit, real support for iPad, and data export (e.g., to email or print a copy of a shopping list).
-However, perhaps these are best left to the energetic reader.
+However, I do not expect to be posting such improvements here, and some of these suggestions are best left to the reader as a challenge.

-* Hint: It is easy to handle the email piece, since there are several "mail views for SwiftUI" already on Github.
+* Note: It is easy to handle the email piece, since there are several "mail views for SwiftUI" already on Github.
 [This is one from Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView) that I have used in another project and it works quite easily for any SwiftUI app.)

-A more energetic improvement would be to expand the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would have a many-to-many relationship with "Locations" so one item can be available in many Stores.
-I do now shop at several different stores, so as a user, the idea is of some interest ...
+A more energetic improvement would be to expand the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would have a many-to-many relationship with "Locations," so one item can be available in many Stores.
+I do now shop at several different stores, so as a user, the idea is of *some* interest ...

-However, no matter what I produce from this point onward, I am certainly not at all interested in creating the next, killer shopping list app or moving any of this to the App Store.  *The world really does not need a new list-making app*.
-But, if you want to take this code and run with it ... go right ahead.
+However, no matter what I might post from this point onward, please know that:

+* I am not at all interested in creating the next, killer shopping list app or in moving any of this to the App Store.  *The world really does not need a new list-making app*.

 ## Closing